 I served this Asian Pork Tenderloin over some of my favorite Brown Rice Ramen Noodles and some green beans, but the options for sides and veggie pairings are endless.
 If you want to steam your veggies in the Instant Pot, you can make them in a steam basket or in the sauce itself while the pork is resting.
 Just set it to zero or one minute (depending on the kind of veggies you use) and you are good!

 I am going to be experimenting with a pulled version of these flavors for a Asian inspired pork taco in the future, so be sure you come back soon (aaaaaaand…my recipe list just got longer, lol).

 Oh – and check out this video to see how quick and easy this recipe is!

-- 2 tsp rice flour (sub arrowroot or tapioca for paleo, sub whole wheat if no other dietary restrictions)
+- 2 teaspoons rice flour sub arrowroot or tapioca for paleo, sub whole wheat if no other dietary restrictions

 - Set Instant Pot to saute.
 When it's displays the word hot, add 1 tsp of coconut oil to the bottom of the pan.
 Saute pork tenderloin on all sides until it gets to a nice golden brown, then sprinkle thoroughly with salt.

 - Add an additional tsp of coconut oil to the pan along with garlic and ginger and cook for a minute or until fragrant.
 Turn Instant Pot off and stir in sauce.

 - Place and lock lid on the IP, and set to manual/high pressure for 5 minutes.

 - When cook time is up, natural pressure release for 6 minutes, then switch to quick release.